Halo with Ablative Resurfacing

 For patients that do not wish to have a deep resurfacing treatment on their entire face, they may choose to have a halo on their face and then selectively treat areas of concern with a deeper laser treatment.
 For example, around the eyes or mouth – which often have deeper wrinkles – a deeper laser treatment may be required.

 Halo with BBL

-Halo with BBL have a synergistic effect.
+Halo with BroadBand Light have a synergistic effect.
 We can safely perform a gentle BBL treatment on the skin prior to a Halo treatment to optimize the results on sun damage and pigmentation.

 Microlaser Peel (MLP) with Profractional

 The MicroLaser Peel procedure uses the 2940 nm Erbium YAG laser to precisely vaporize (ablate) predetermined layers of skin.
 The MLP is a superficial peel that addresses texture and tone of photo-aged or damaged skin.
 The ProFractional™ fractionated laser resurfacing procedure uses the 2940 nm Erbium YAG laser delivered into a scanning device that fractionally vaporizes (ablate) micro laser channels at a predetermined depth into the skin.
 The ProFractional device addresses texture and tone in conditions such as fine lines and wrinkles, and various scars.
 These two treatments work well in combination because the MLP treats the entire surface of the skin in a gentler way, removing pigmentation, while ProFractional treats just a fraction of the skin but at a deeper level, targeting lines and wrinkles.

 Laser treatments are noninvasive, safe, and effective, and can be used on most patients and skin types.
 Book a complimentary consultation with our Registered Nurse/ Laser Technician to find out which treatment is best suited for your skin type and concerns.
 Call 403-571-3141 for a consultation today.